MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fuseFeature.rst

 Fuse
 ====

-To a create boolean opration Fuse in the active part:
+To perform a boolean opration Fuse in the active part:

 #. select in the Main Menu *Features - > Fuse* item  or
 #. click **Fuse** button in the toolbar